MaxRev-Dev/windscribe-docker-compose/README.md

 2. Rename `.env.dev` to `.env`
 3. Simply run docker-compose
     `docker-compose up -d --pull=always`

-    Or where --scale sets number of intances of specific service `docker-compose up -d --pull=always --scale uashield=2 --scale nowarddos=2`
+    If more resources are available you can scale services.
+Use --scale to set number of intances of a specific service `docker-compose up -d --pull=always --scale uashield=2 --scale nowarddos=2`

 ## Donations